andykee/loupe/docs/user_guide/autograd.rst

 Computational graph
 ===================
-Internally, Loupe records all operations in a computational graph (also known as a directed acyclic graph).
+Internally, Loupe records all operations in a computational graph (or more specifically, a directed acyclic graph).
 The edges of this graph denote data dependencies.
-By tracing backward through the topological ordering of the graph, it is possible to automatically compute the gradients of input arrays using the chain rule.
+By tracing backward through a topological ordering of the graph, it is possible to automatically compute the gradients of input arrays using the chain rule.
 Loupe's computational graph is defined dynamically as operations are applied to arrays and the results of other Loupe functions.
 For